-In cooperation with seven artistic & cultural institutions as well as ESA–European Space Agency, CERN and the ESO–European Southern Observatory, Ars Electronica launched the European Digital Art and Science Network, an international initiative offering artists the chance to spend several weeks at the CERN, the ESO and the Ars Electronica Futurelab.
+In cooperation with seven artistic & cultural institutions as well as ESA–European Space Agency, CERN, the ESO–European Southern Observatory and Fraunhofer MEVIS, Ars Electronica launched the European Digital Art and Science Network, an international initiative offering artists the chance to spend several weeks at the CERN, the ESO, the Fraunhofer MEVIS and the Ars Electronica Futurelab.
 The network aims to link up scientific aspects and ideas with approaches used in digital art.
 Fostering interdisciplinary work and intercultural exchange as well as gaining access to new target audiences are among its declared goals.
 There is also strong emphasis on art’s role as a catalyst in processes of social renewal.
 By creating images and narratives dealing with the potential risks and rewards inherent in technological and scientific development, artists exert an important influence on how our society comes to terms with these innovations.

 Aoife van Linden Tol Is the First Recipient of a Residency at the ESA and Ars Electronica Futurelab

 Aoife van Linden Tol (IE) will be the first artist-inresidence hosted jointly by Ars Electronica and the European Space Agency (ESA).
 The Irish media artist will have the extraordinary opportunity to work together with ESA scientists and experience the landing of the Rosetta Space Probe or the ExoMars Mission live on site at the European Space Research and Technology Centre (ESTEC) in Noordwijk, The Netherlands.
 Following her thrilling sojourn at the ESA, she’ll spend a month in Linz, where the Ars Electronica Futurelab’s staff will provide support as she realizes the project inspired by her visit to the ESA.
 Read more about the artist…

 Quadrature is the Recipient of a Multi-week Residency at the ESO